MadeOfTech/SmartAPI/README.md

 ### QuotesAPI

-This API is a open API to world in read mode, but is private for modifications.
+This sample API is a open API to world in read mode, but is private for modifications.
 To access data in modification, you'll have to authenticate as `admin`, with the password `secret`.
 The authentication used in this sample is basic authentication.